patrick-conley/vokab/doc/API.md

 * `->new()`: instantiate an object with no attributes set.
 Can be called with attributes wherever appropriate.
+* `->dump()`: return a hash of all writable attributes
 * `->display_all( $window )`: add row(s) to the `$window` containing entries
   querying a user to input values for the item's attributes.
+If any attributes are already set, they should be displayed as defaults
 * `->set_all()`: Set the attributes after they're submitted.
 * `->write()`: write this class's attributes to the corresponding table in the DB.
 Throws an exception if the insert fails